Page Content

 Rotation Weeks Description

-POCUS 2 Paired with a dedicated ICU sonographer for all ICU echo exams
+POCUS 2 Scan with a dedicated ICU sonographer

-Research 2 One per semester to work on personalized research project
+Research 2 One week a semester to work on a project

 One of our fellows learning how to manage ECMO patents through a virtual reality simulation